 What is Just Play?

-Just Play is Musical Futures’ approach to developing instrumental skills.
-The differentiation opportunities within the resource mean that it is equally suited to students at both primary and secondary stages of education from years 4 – 9.
 The approach is designed to engage students in whole class music making by providing a simple step by step resource that supports the development of instrumental skills on drums, guitar, bass, keyboard and ukulele, using music that students like, enjoy and identify with.
 Students rotate regularly so that they all play each instrument which ensures a level of challenge and breadth of experience.

 New Just Play playalong tracks are available to download at an additional cost so there are always new and up-to-date resources to use with your students.